Lifelong learning is one of the main drivers shaping the Future of Work. Find out more about what it means for you.

 In the first stage, people in their childhood and youth learned the skills and acquired the knowledge they would be using for work in their adulthood.
-In the second one, people worked and sometimes went through some training-on-the-job, but the main focus was on working, not learning.
+In the second one, people worked and sometimes went through some training on the job, but the main focus was on working, not learning.
 In the third and final stage, people retired into well-deserved leisure time, with no work or major learning happening.

 No longer.
 This has been turned upside down.

-Learning in the first phase feels inadequate and will have to change, as we are not preparing the young to succeed in a world in which creativity, problem-solving and social skills, not memorizing, will be paramount.
+Learning in the first phase feels inadequate and will have to change, as we are not preparing the young to succeed in a world in which creativity, problem-solving and social skills, not memorizing and regurgitating, will be the essential skills.
 In adulthood, people will have to continue reinventing themselves and learning new skills to keep themselves relevant.
-Concerning the third and final stage, the aging of the population and the fact that we are getting to old age in better health will cause the retirement age to be delayed, and in many cases, people will continue working well into their 70s.
+Concerning the third and final stage, the ageing of the population and the fact that we are getting to old age in better health will cause the retirement age to be delayed, and in many cases, people will continue working well into their 70s.

 What has changed is the scale of the learning required to keep abreast and that we are more conscious of the amount of new knowledge we need to keep being relevant in today’s hypercompetitive and demanding world.

 Skills of the future

 The world has been changing very rapidly in the last couple of decades.
-The pace of change has accelerated in the last few months, thanks to Covid-19.
+The pace of change has accelerated since the covid pandemic.
 As many have highlighted, we have seen the equivalent of years of digital transformation in a matter of weeks.

 As this report from McKinsey indicates, we are moving into a more digital and remote world, with more people working and buying from home.
 This requires employees to develop new skills: